pglet/website/docs/commands/add.md

 add text to=header value="Welcome back!"
 ```

-This command adds a new `text` component to a column with id `header`.
+This command adds a new `text` control to a column with id `header`.

 ## Parameters

-### `component-type`
+### `control-type`

-The type of the component.
+The type of the control.

 ### `id`

-Component ID.
+Control ID.
 ID will be auto-generated if not specified.
 If you need to get generated ID replace `add` command with `addr` which means "add with result", for example in Bash:

 ```bash
 # Add new row and get its ID